Enrollment is open

 Have had a sibling who attended Pilgrim Community Nursery School.

 Registration for Priority Status Students begins in December and is honored until the January Enrollment Night.

 The school year is from September to the end of May.
 Occasionally a new child will be enrolled in the program during the year.
 This enrollment depends on available space and the age of the child.

-Necessary forms are mailed to enrolled families in August and must be completed by the time school begins.
+Necessary forms are given to enrolled families in August and must be completed by the time school begins.

-Pilgrim Community Nursery School enrolls children with special needs if, after discussion among the director, teachers and parents of the child with special needs, it is determined that our environment and curriculum are appropriate.
-Special needs may include, but are not limited to, allergies (peanut free environment), developmental delays, physical challenges, abuse experiences, behavior disorders and medical illness.
+Pilgrim Community Nursery School enrolls children with special needs.
+Parents, teachers and director first determine that our environment and curriculum are appropriate.
+Special needs may include, but are not limited to: allergies (peanut free environment), developmental delays, physical challenges, abuse experiences, behavior disorders and medical illness.

 First-year students will be placed in a classroom with similar-age classmates.
 Attention is given to gender balance in each classroom.

 Second and third-year students will be placed by the director after consultation with current classroom teachers.
 Age, gender and socialization may be factors in classroom placement.
 We encourage parents to speak with the teachers and director about this important transition.
 Parents will be notified by letter in mid-May with their child's classroom assignment.